dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 Angular 5 was announced to the world on November 1, 2017.
 The previous Angular version was 4.4.0.
 This release focused on making Angular smaller and faster to use.
 Let's go through the major changes in version 5.

-## 1. Http deprecated, HttpClient here to Stay
+## 1. Http Deprecated, HttpClient Here to Stay

 Before version 4.3, the `@angular/http` module was used for making HTTP requests in Angular applications.
 The Angular team has now deprecated `Http` in version 5.
 The `HttpClient` API from `@angular/common/http` package that shipped in version 4.3 is now recommended for use in all apps.
 The `HttpClient` API features include: